redb Implementation

 - Fixed-length doc_id allows prefix-based document scanning

-- Record type field reserves space for future state vector/metadata records
+- Record type field reserves space for future record kinds (only

 The adapter uses only this single table.
 Document metadata (ownership, permissions) is managed by the MetaAdapter, not the CRDT storage layer.
 Statistics (update count, byte size) are computed dynamically from the stored updates via the CrdtAdapter::stats() default implementation.